 I know I have a range of business owners with their own perspectives about the coronavirus, also known as COVID-19.
 Some are scoffing at all the fuss while others see it as the end of days.
 And there’s a range of people, attitudes, and emotions between the two.

 I’m here to be the voice of reason for you.
 I’m not going to be Pollyanna but not Voldemort either.

 We have to be able to hold both the good and bad in our heads right now.
 Embrace the awkward, the ambiguity, the possibilities.

-If you’re still smarting from the drop in business the past weeks and asking why me?
+If you’re still smarting from the drop in business and asking why me?
 I invite you to see another side.
 I remember when I was dating someone, and they cheated on me.
 I thought the adult thing to do was for both of us to go to counseling.